irmen/Tale/docs/source/index.rst

 - server 'tick' synced with command entry, or independent.
 This means things can happen in the background.
 - it's trivial to give objects a 'heartbeat' (=they will get a call every server tick to do stuff)
 - you can also quite easily schedule calls to be executed at a defined later moment in time
-- easy definition of commands in separate functions
-- uses docstrings to define command help texts
+- easy definition of commands in separate functions, uses docstrings to define command help texts
 - command function code is quite compact due to convenient parameters and available methods on the game objects
 - command code gets parse information from the soul parser as parameter; very little parsing needs to be done in the command code itself
 - there's a set of configurable parameters on a per-story basis
 - stories can define their own introduction text and completion texts
 - stories can define their own commands or override existing commands
-- version checks are done on the story files and the save game files to avoid loading incompatible data
 - a lock/unlock/open/close door mechanism is provided with internal door codes to match keys (or key-like objects) against.
 - action and event notification mechanism: objects are notified when things happen (such as the player entering a room, or someone saying a line of text) and can react on that.
 - hint and story-recap system that can adapt dynamically to the progress of the story.